Abdul Hai (UK politician)

-Abdul Hai OBE is a former Labour member of the cabinet of Camden Council.
+Abdul Hai OBE (born 1974 or 1975) is a former Labour member of the cabinet of Camden Council.
 He has a Bangladeshi Muslim family background.
 At age 19, he was acquitted of the murder of Richard Everitt, a white boy who was stabbed to death by a gang of Bengalis.
 He is currently a director at LabTech, a company that owns and manages real estate in Camden, including Camden Market.